[Tim] Thanks for joining us today. I just wanted to give you some quick info before we jump into into our attribution webinar.

 And you want to use that data to categorize each touchpoint and the channel that produced it.
 So for example, if a referring URL contains Facebook and the landing page has paid in the UTMs and the UTM parameters, then the touchpoint channel might be paid social, Facebook.
 So that is an example of a definition, channel and sub-channel definition.
 And these definitions, you can put into any analytics tool that you’re using, Google Analytics being the most popular.

 You can set up these definitions to make sure that you’re getting a channel grouping that makes more sense.
 So again, don’t be intimidated.
 Do these instead.
 Analytics tools, like I mentioned, have decent predefined channels.
 Use them if they work, customize them if they don’t.

 If you’re investing heavily in social and you’re using Google Analytics for a lot of this, you need to invest…you need to look at all your referrals and see what Google Analytics is lumping in with referrals that you know is social.
 Google Analytics also does not do paid search very well.
 So if you’re doing like Search Network campaigns, it’ll capture like the big ones.

 It’ll capture its own platform, obviously, Google ads.
-It will also capture and categorize correctly Bing ads.
-But if you’re doing sort of Search Network on Bing and even on Google, you might see some search providers in your referrals that really you know are paid search and they’re coming from your investments there.
+It will also capture and categorize correctly Microsoft Ads (formerly Bing ads).
+But if you’re doing sort of Search Network on Microsoft and even on Google, you might see some search providers in your referrals that really you know are paid search and they’re coming from your investments there.
 So make sure that you take time to define those and use the ones that work to short circuit some of your workload.